 Question: We have on our lawn or yard fertilizer burn – I think.
 New St. Augustine grass has just been installed at our house, my husband fertilized it with the “best lawn fertilizer” in his opinion, his own homemade brand!

-Can you offer any lawn care advice or tips on fertilizing our yard so we can buy and applying the right fertilizer – correctly.
+Can you offer any lawn care advice or tips on fertilizing our yard so we can buy and applying the right fertilizer to our lawn soil – correctly.
 Liz, Ormond Beach, Florida.

 Answer: It’s easy to experience fertilizer burn, especially with a new lawn.
 Remember grass is a plant, when it is transplanted from one site to another it will experience some shock.